siliconshells/DE_Mini_Project_Ten/README.md

 The test operation saved its steps to a log file to show the success of the operations.

 [Please find the file here](Test_Log.md)

+## Next steps
+In PySpark, the saveAsTable method is used to save a DataFrame as a Hive table.
+The method writes the data into a managed or external Hive table, depending on the configuration and usage.
+Investigate this.